Château Saint-Jeannet: Nomenclature

+The name was changed in collaboration with the local mayoral authority.
+This was done in order to provide an association with the more well-known historical village of Saint-Jeannet, which overlooks it, as well as to disambiguate it from the Chateau de la Gaude located in Aix-en-Provence.

 History

 Tradition holds that the site was used as a Templar fortress as early the 9th and 10th centuries.

 However, the earliest known construction on the château hill can only be dated to the 11th century.

 Written records of a château on the site date to the 13th century.
 Since that time, it has been effectively destroyed and rebuilt several times.

-The most recent renovation recovered evidence of the design of that earliest fort, and has attempted to echo it in the placement of the road, outer walls, and observatory tower.
+The most recent reconstruction, completed in 2009, recovered evidence of the design of that earliest fort, and has attempted to echo it in the placement of the road, outer walls, and observatory tower.
+It also made the building liveable and able to generate an income as a wedding and events venue.
+This income has permitted the site to be maintained into the present day, and broken the cycle of ruin and restoration.

-In 2011, the owner of the castle, Jon Acevski, was convicted of a breach of the urban planning code after erecting approximately 900 illegal square meters.
-This condemnation amounted to several hundred thousand euros and the restoration of the premises.
-In 2017, after numerous actions of the local residents who demanded that the judicial condamnation be applied, the French state engaged the work of demolitions that will start in June 2017.

-The chateau named by the owner "chateau de saint jeannet" is still administratively called "chateau de la gaude".

-A book has been printed on the subject of the château's history, and it goes into much greater detail, but does not describe the judicial debts of the actual castle owner.
+A book has been printed on the subject of the château's extensive history which goes into much greater detail of its medieval significance as a defensive fortress against Italian incursion into the principality of Nice.